swetaag93/Todo-List/README.md

 # In this project we are using Python and Sql

-# This project is mainly based on Django framework
+# This project is based on Django framework